Shortcuts and Suggestions

 Localize titles and subtitles.
 Providing content in multiple languages ensures an equally great experience for people everywhere.

 Consider providing a custom image for a more engaging suggestion.
 For example, the shortcut for Order my favorite coffee could show a cup of the customer’s favorite coffee.
 Create an image that measures:

 - 60x60 pt (180x180 px @ 3x) to display in an iOS app

 - 34x34 pt (68x68 px @2x) to display on the Siri watch face on the 44mm Apple Watch (watchOS scales down the image for smaller watches)

 People can add shortcuts from within your app or in the Shortcuts app.

 If you create a custom button to add a shortcut, provide an experience that mirrors the system-provided one.
 Display the phrase Add to Siri in your custom button.
-Don’t display alternative phrases like add voice command, create voice shortcut, or make voice prompt, and don’t display the Siri icon in your custom button.
+Don’t display alternative phrases — like add voice command, create voice shortcut, or make voice prompt — or display the Siri icon in your custom button.
 Also, don’t use the Siri icon as a button, or display it anywhere else in your interface.
 (See Display Multiple Shortcuts in One Place for guidance on offering several shortcuts in one screen.)

 After people use your custom button to add a shortcut, it’s important to display their trigger phrase to help them remember it.
 If you created a custom Add to Siri button, you can mirror the system-provided experience and update the button to display Added to Siri followed by the phrase.